GSK hit by poor lung drug sales, CEO dislikes mega-mergers

 LONDON GlaxoSmithKline's (GSK.L) sales fell 10 percent in the first quarter as its flagship lung drug Advair struggled in a tough U.S. market, highlighting the kind of pricing pressures behind a wave of deals sweeping the sector.

-GSK joined the deal-making bandwagon last week to trade more than $20 billion (11.84 billion pounds) of assets with Swiss rival Novartis NOVN.VX, representing the kind of targeted transaction that Chief Executive Andrew Witty said he much preferred to mega-mergers.
+GSK joined the deal-making bandwagon last week to trade more than $20 billion of assets with Swiss rival Novartis NOVN.VX, representing the kind of targeted transaction that Chief Executive Andrew Witty said he much preferred to mega-mergers.

 U.S.-based Pfizer (PFE.N) has rocked the industry by trying to buy GSK's smaller British rival AstraZeneca (AZN.L) for $100 billion, but Witty said he was just an "interested observer" in that fight.